 - Day 17: Samagaon to Samdo (3,860m/12,664ft) 3hrs trek

-We trek gently uphill all the way to Samdo through a desert path and windy valley.
-This village is an excellent view spot for Manslu, Samdo, Nagdi chuli, Simnang and several other awesome peaks.
-We will stay the night here in the village.
+We trek gently uphill all the way to Samdo through arid path and windy valley.
+This village is an excellent view spot for Manaslu, Samdo, Naike, Nagdi chuli, Simnang and several other awesome peaks.
+We stay overnight in Samdo.

 - Day 18: Acclimatization and rest day at Samdo

-Today is also an acclimatization day; an optional day hike to Gya La will be organized.
-Gya La is a trading pass with Tibet; we can explore the village or rest.
+Today is an acclimatization day; an optional day hike to Gya La will be organized.
+Gya La is a trading pass with Tibet; we can explore the village or take rest.
 We will return to the village for overnight.